For decades, foreign travellers to Asia have always been surprised by the variety of exotic street food offered at Yaowarat.

 If you walk the streets of Yaowarat and you do not immediately smell the succulent BBQ seafood cooking that means you’re in the wrong area.

 Follow the amazing aroma of a variety of seafood that is always available in Yaowarat.
 Of course, Yaowarat is not really close to the sea, however, the bounty of seafood has been transported fresh to Bangkok’s Chinatown from all over Thailand and Asia.
 Yaowarat has always been and remains a mecca for seafood lovers.
 The seafood BBQ can be found on every corner of this special area.

-If you’re not that hungry and interested in a tiny bite to eat and you don’t want a serious dish many snacks are available to sample.
-Deep fried balls of all kinds of meat, taro, corn, banana and a variety of hot, fresh buns.
-Many carts of roasted chestnuts can be seen or if you just want some hot chicken to snack on it is in carts all over Chinatown and it is more affordable than fast food restaurants.
+If you’re not that hungry and are interested in a tiny bite to eat many snacks are available to sample.
+Deep fried balls of all kinds of meat, taro, corn, banana and a variety of hot, fresh buns and many carts of roasted chestnuts can be seen, or if you just want some hot chicken to snack on it is in carts all over Chinatown and it is more affordable than fast-food restaurants.